christian-evangelism-media/cem/packages/api/scripts/README.md

 - Bash shell
 - PostgreSQL client (`psql`) installed
-- `.env` file with database credentials in the cem-api directory
+- `.env` file with database credentials in the api directory
 - Appropriate database user permissions

 ## Troubleshooting

 **"Error: .env file not found"**
-- Make sure you're running the script from the cem-api directory
+- Make sure you're running the script from the api directory
 - Ensure `.env` file exists and is readable

 **"psql: connection refused"**